 Labor believes the ABC is one of Australia’s most important public institutions.

 We believe that the ABC plays a very important role in adding to the diversity of news in our media landscape and providing an opportunity for Australian content to be shown and heard.
-The ABC also plays a vital role in our regional and remote communities providing news, public announcements and emergency messages.
+17 million Australians consume some form of ABC content every week.
+In regional Australia in particular, the ABC plays a vital role in keeping regional communities connected with local news and emergency information.